meital10/jQuery-Countries-Statistics/README.md

 # jQuery-statistics
-application page that interfaced with countries api. provides countries search and statictics for the selected country
+application page that interfaced with countries api. provides countries search and statictics for the selected country using jQuery